JepsonNomad/MooreaLagoonNutrients/README.md

 ### Repository structure

 Please use the code in the `/scripts/` folder in order.
 The scripts are designed to work in an Rproject, so filepaths are relative to this project's base folder.
-Relevant spatial layers are in the `data/spatialLayers` subdirectory.
+Relevant spatial layers are in the `data/spatialLayers/` subdirectory.
+Plots are in the `/plots/` subdirectory and when needed, additional .svg files are available for final image formatting touches.

 #### Data wrangling
 * `000_reefCols.R`: Colors for plotting